curry-packages/html2/Implementation.md

 This small document describes a few details about the implementation of web forms used in this package.

-The basic idea is to combine the actions generating the HTML page containing the source of the forms with the event handlers processing a submitted form in one program (see the various examples in directory `examples`).
+The basic idea of this approach to dynamic web page programming is to combine the actions generating the HTML page containing the source of the forms with the event handlers processing a submitted form in one program (see the various examples in directory `examples`).
 This has the advantage that input